aws-samples/searchable-encryption-dynamodb-howto/content/getting-started.en.md

 plaintext is never available on DynamoDB servers.

-This plaintext version of the Employee Portal Service will be used as a reference as we build a version with client-side encryption in later steps.
+This plaintext version of the Employee Portal Service will be used as a reference as you build a version with client-side encryption in later steps.

 # Start the workshop!